 COMPLETE DOG FOODS These dog foods are nutritionally complete, providing all the nutrients in the amounts and proportions your dog needs.
 Only complete dog foods are suitable for daily feeding without adding further food products.
 There is a huge variety of complete dog foods available to owners and they all aim to meet the nutritional needs of dogs.

 COMPLEMENTARY DOG FOODS These foods are designed to be only a part of the diet and they do not meet the known nutritional requirements when fed alone.
 They must be fed along with an additional food type such as mixer biscuits.
 Complementary foods are often referred to as treats and can be fed to your dog in moderation.

 All complete and complementary foods are labelled as such with appropriate feeding guidelines.

 Although dog food doesn't come in as many shapes, colors, sizes, and flavors as human food, there are still quite a few varieties to choose from.
 No matter which type you choose, the most important factor in your decision should be finding a food that meets all of your dog's nutritional needs.

-There are five main types of dog food:
+There are 5 main types of dog food:

 Dry (Kibble) Kibble Dry food is the most economical type of commercial dog food, and this is the reason that many owners chose it for their dog.
 It also lasts for a long time and does not need to be refrigerated.
 Dry food can also help to keep your dog's teeth healthy, since chewing crunchy dry food helps to reduce tartar buildup.
 When it comes to choosing a specific dry food, read the ingredients carefully, and choose a brand that uses wholesome food as its primary ingredient.